-B. Additions/Expansions to Nonconforming Structures
+B. Additions/Expansions to Non-conforming Structures

-- 1. All additions or expansions to the outside dimensions of an existing nonconforming structure must meet the setback and height requirements of this ordinance.
-Any deviation from these requirements must be authorized by a variance pursuant to Section 4.08. - 2.
-Deck additions may be allowed without a variance to a structure not meeting the required setback from the ordinary high water level if all of the following criteria and standards are met: - a) The structure existed on the date the structure setbacks were established: - A thorough evaluation of the property and structure reveals no reasonable location for a deck meeting or exceeding the existing ordinary high water level setback of the structure; - c) The deck encroachment toward the ordinary high water level does not exceed 15 percent of the existing setback of the structure from the ordinary high water level or does not encroach closer than 30 feet, whichever is more restrictive; and - d) The deck is constructed primarily of wood, and is not roofed or screened.
+- 1. All additions or expansions to the outside dimensions of an existing non-conforming structure must meet the setback and height requirements of this ordinance. - 3.
+Deck additions may be allowed without a variance to a structure not meeting the required setback from the ordinary high-water level if all of the following criteria and standards are met: - a.
+The structure existed on the date the structure setbacks were established; - b.
+A thorough evaluation of the property and structure reveals no reasonable location for a deck meeting or exceeding the existing ordinary high water level setback of the structure; - c.
+The deck encroachment toward the ordinary high water level does not exceed 15 (15%) percent of the existing setback of the structure from the ordinary high water level or does not encroach closer than 30 feet, whichever is more restrictive; and - d.
+The deck is constructed primarily of wood, and is not roofed or screened.

-C. Nonconforming Sewage Treatment Systems
+C. Non-conforming Sewage Treatment Systems

-1. An existing individual sewage treatment system which is nonconforming according to Minnesota Rules, Chapter 7080 (and amendments thereto), shall be upgraded to meet the requirements of Olmsted County Public Health Regulation # 41, and amendments thereto.
+1. An existing individual sewage treatment system which is non-conforming according to Minnesota Rules, Chapter 7080 (and amendments thereto), shall be upgraded to meet the requirements of Olmsted County Public Health Regulation # 41, and amendments thereto.
 Upgrading shall occur, at a minimum, any time a permit or variance of any type is required for any improvement on, or use of, the property.
-For the purposes of this provision, a sewage treatment system shall not be considered nonconforming if the only deficiency is the sewage treatment system's improper setback from the ordinary high water level.
+For the purposes of this provision, a sewage treatment system shall not be considered non-conforming if the only deficiency is the sewage treatment system's improper setback from the ordinary highwater level.

-2. Olmsted County will implement a notification or education program that is oriented toward convincing substantial numbers of property owners to evaluate their sewage treatment systems and voluntarily upgrade the sewage treatment system, if nonconforming.
+Olmsted County will implement a notification or education program that is oriented toward convincing substantial numbers of property owners to evaluate their sewage treatment systems and voluntarily upgrade the sewage treatment system, if nonconforming.

-Section 1.30 NONCONFORMITIES WITHIN FLOOD PLAIN DISTRICTS
+Section 1.23 NONCONFORMITIES WITHIN FLOOD PLAIN DISTRICTS

-A use, structure, or occupancy of land which was lawful before the passage or amendment of this ordinance but which is not in conformity with the provisions of this ordinance may be continued subject to the following conditions.
-Historic structures, as defined in Section 2.02 of this ordinance, are subject to the provisions of Sections A -D of this section.
+A use, structure, or occupancy of land which was lawful before the passage or amendment of this ordinance, but which is not in conformity with the provisions of this ordinance may be continued subject to the following conditions.
+Historic structures, as defined in 44 Code of Federal Regulations, Part 59.1, are subject to the provisions of Sections A -D of this section.